Best Food to Eat in Iran: A Persian Feast of Saffron, Stews and Crispy Rice

 The best food to eat in Iran isn’t the kebab you’re picturing.
-It’s the stew next to it: a dark green pot of herbs that took half a day to cook, a walnut sauce stained red with pomegranate, a mound of saffron rice hiding a sheet of crackling crust underneath.
-Persian food runs on dried lime, saffron, fresh herbs by the bunch, and patience.
-I came for grilled meat and left obsessed with the things simmered quietly at the back of the kitchen.
+It’s the stew sitting next to it.
+A dark green pot of herbs that took half a day to cook.
+A walnut sauce stained red with pomegranate.
+Saffron rice hiding a sheet of crackling crust underneath.
+Dried lime, saffron, herbs by the bunch, and a lot of patience, that’s what Persian food runs on.
+I came for grilled meat and left hooked on the things simmered quietly at the back of the kitchen.

 Why Iranian food is worth the trip